Business start up support

 The Business Clinic is a Preston-based community interest company (not for profit) run by local businesses for local businesses offering support, events and business surgeries.

-If you are interested in setting up a co-operative, or want more information, events and networks, there is a dedicated co-operatives section on the Preston City Council website.
-Or contact Gaynor Wood at UCLan (Preston Cooperative Development Network).
+If you are interested in setting up a co-operative, or want more information, events and networks, please take a look at the Preston Cooperative Development Network or email firstname.lastname@example.org.
+There is also a dedicated co-operatives section on the Preston City Council website.

 Setting up a Co-operative - free webinars

 Interested in starting a business as a co-operative?
 The following links provide some useful information on setting up successfully: